tzonglian/back-end/README.md

 Nov 16-20, 2020

 **API: https://back-end-active-fitness.herokuapp.com/api**
+Example Student Login Credentials:
+*{ "student_email": "homer@springfield.com", "student_password": "Donuts123"}*
+Example Instructor Login Credentials:
+*{ "instructor_email": "mario@mushroomkingdom.com", "instructor_password": "Luigi123"}*

 Project Brief: https://www.notion.so/Anywhere-Fitness-fc0ac268df284aaf8db3ae1913fa3134<br>
 Corresponding Front-End Repo: https://github.com/BWeek-Anywhere-Fitness/front-end<br>
 Corresponding Front-End Deployment: https://anywherefitnessapp.netlify.app/<br>

+### Features
+- Created database tables and routes for instructors, students, and classes
+- Seeded data for Instructor, Students, and Classes
+- All passwords are hashed, then saved in the database.
+- Checks tokens for Admin user or Student/Instructor ID.
+- Token created on user login (expires in 7 days).
+- Checks:
+    - Cannot register an email more than once (once each for student and instructor)
+    - Cannot duplicate-enroll a student in a class.
+    - Cannot unregister a student from a class if they were not registered to begin with.

 ### **_Endpoints for Classes_**
 | Method | Endpoint | Request Body | Token Type | JSON Response |